brycebaril/timestream-filters/README.md

 `filter(fn)`
 ---

 Generically filter the stream.
-Provide a function `fn(record)` that returns true to keep keep the record for false to discard it.
+Provide a function `fn(record)` that returns true to keep the record for false to discard it.

 LICENSE
 =======